 The user can initiate relay outputs through button presses at a system keypad.
 In addition, relays can be activated remotely with the addition of an Escort module (see below).

 At the time I installed a DSC Power 832 in my own home, I had my choice of any panel on the market.
-After many years in the alarm business, I had seen many panels come and go, while others remained.
+After many years in the alarm business, I had seen many panels come and go, while others remained popular.

 Secondly, I wanted Alpha display keypads with customizable text.
 These were available with several brands of alarm, including Ademco home security systems, and I wouldn’t have gone wrong choosing one of them.

 My third major requirement was the easiest to get, since it’s virtually the standard in the industry: Zone expandability.
 The 4-bedroom, 2-bath house my wife and I live in has four doors and about a dozen movable windows.
 I wanted each opening on its own zone, which the DSC 832 can support by adding a single 8-zone expansion module.